thestippe/thestippe.github.io/index.md

 ---
 ## A personal blog about Bayesian statistics

+Welcome to my blog!

-In this blog I will share some ideas about Bayesian statistics and PyMC.
+Here I will collect and discuss some ideas that allowed me to improve my data analysis, from Bayesian statistics (of course by using PyMC) to dataviz.